Key candidates eyeing Tunisian presidency - Journal du Cameroun

 The 69-year-old physician has held several ministerial posts throughout his political career but has kept a low profile and never ran in an election.

-He served under ousted leader Zine El Abidine Ben Ali and was defence minister from 2011 to 2013 after the autocratic leader was toppled by the Arab Spring uprising.
-In 2017 he again headed the defence ministry.
+He served under ousted leader Zine El Abidine Ben Ali and was defence minister twice after the autocratic leader was toppled by the Arab Spring uprising.

+Former political adviser Mohsen Marzouk and businessman Slim Riahi both withdrew their presidential bids at the last minute to boost Zbidi’s campaign.

-Although he is an independent candidate, Zbidi is considered to have the backing of the armed forces and of Essebsi’s Nidaa Tounes.
+An independent candidate, he is considered to have the backing of the armed forces and of Essebsi’s Nidaa Tounes.

 – Ex-president Moncef Marzouki –